zie1ony/CasperLabs/execution-engine/contracts/examples/vesting-smart-contract/README.md

 * Admin Release
 * Withdraw

-After the deployment, additional smart contract is saved under the `vesting_proxy` key.
-Pause, Unpause, Admin Release and Withdraw metods have to call this contract and specifie vesting contract hash as a first argument.
+After deployment, an additional smart contract is saved under the `vesting_proxy` key.
+Pause, Unpause, Admin Release and Withdraw methods have to call this contract and specify the vesting contract hash as a first argument.

 ## Deploy

-When deploing following parameters have to be specified in the given order.
+When deploying, the following parameters have to be specified in the given order.

 #### Parameters